 We make long-term loans and debt investments, which may involve a high degree of repayment risk.
 Our investments with a deferred interest feature, such as original issue discount, or OID, income and payment-in-kind, or PIK, interest, could represent a higher credit risk than investments that must pay interest in full in cash on a regular basis.
 We invest in companies that may have limited financial resources, typically are highly leveraged and may be unable to obtain financing from traditional sources.
 Accordingly, a general economic downturn or severe tightening in the credit markets could materially impact the ability of our borrowers to repay their loans, which could significantly damage our business.
 Numerous other factors may affect a borrower's ability to repay its loan, including the failure to meet its business plan or a downturn in its industry.
 A portfolio company's failure to satisfy financial or operating covenants imposed by us or other lenders could lead to defaults and, potentially, termination of its loans or foreclosure on the secured assets.
 This could trigger cross-defaults under other agreements and jeopardize our portfolio company's ability to meet its obligations under the loans or debt securities that we hold.
 In addition, our portfolio companies may have, or may be permitted to incur, other debt that ranks senior to or equally with our securities.
-This means that payments on such senior-ranking securities may have to be made before we receive any payments on our subordinated loans or debt securities.
 Deterioration in a borrower's financial condition and prospects may be accompanied by deterioration in any related collateral and may have a material adverse effect on our financial condition and results of operations.